elemen0p/assigment/README.md

 # My solution
 According to this guide: https://blog.incidenthub.cloud/A-Beginners-Guide-To-Service-Discovery-in-Prometheus and prometheus docs, it seems that our inventory service doesn't serve the metrics on the right format that prometheus and http_sd expects.
-In order to find a solution I'm using an adapter.py file which take the target from the invnetory service and save it on a file with the right targets and labels format which is being used as a shared volume between the container runs adapter.py and the container runs prometheus.
+In order to find a solution I'm using an adapter.py file which take the target from the invnetory service and save it as a file with the right targets and labels format.
+This file is then being used as a shared volume between the container runs adapter.py and the container runs prometheus.
-On prometheus.yml we using a file_sd_configs in order to pull the target from the file (the sahred volume) and we pulling each 30 seconds.
+On prometheus.yml we using a file_sd_configs in order to pull the target from the file (the shared volume) and we pulling each 30 seconds.
 * adapter.py - Adapter script which takes the targets served by the inventory service and save them in the right format into a file
 * docker-compose.yml - Orchestrates the creation of the inventory-service (now the image is saved on my public repo), the adapter container and the prometheus container
 * prometheus.yml - The config file indicates where we get the targets from

+# Final result